tasmota/docs/docs/Zigbee.md

 #### CC2530 Zigbee Adapter
 Any TI CC2530 chip based module can serve as a coordinator.
 See [list of supported modules](https://zigbee.blakadder.com/zigbee2tasmota.html) with their pinouts and flashing instructions.

-!!! failure "You cannot use any CC2531 based device with Tasmota!"
+!!! info "Devices based on CC2531 _can_ be used with Tasmota but _not in USB mode_!"
-    CC2531 supports USB communication and not serial communication required by Zigbee2Tasmota.
+    Normally CC2531 supports USB communication, but Zigbee2Tasmota requires serial communication.
+    When CC2530 firmware is flashed onto a CC2531, the CC2531 can be wired up for serial serial communication as described below.

 These PCB make all the connections required to flash the CC2530 and to run Z2T.